 Mbox also supports all other capture devices that conform to the QuickTime streaming format.
-Such devices include USB and FireWire cameras, and some PCIe capture cards.
+Such devices include USB or FireWire cameras or capture devices, and some PCIe capture cards.
 The configuration for these devices is the same as for Blackmagic and Active Silicon PCIe devices, except: